Alpha Sigma Tau, or AST, at Eastern Michigan University celebrates its Founders Day on Monday, Nov. 4, marking 125 years of sisterhood.

 “All chapters hold different events on different days and at different times,” Sydney Burnette, vice president of community relations, said.
 “If you sign up for recruitment, you go through [all the] different rounds.”

 This year, Burnette had the opportunity of being a Gamma Rho Chi, also known as recruitment counselor, helping those going through rush and learning about sorority chapters on Eastern’s campus.
-In order to do so, Burnette first had to disassociate from AST and wipe everything off her personal social media that would have shown any connection to her sisters in Alpha Sigma Tau.
+To do so, Burnette first had to disassociate from AST and wipe everything off her personal social media that would have shown any connection to her sisters in Alpha Sigma Tau.

 "The sisterhood rounds had icebreakers, [we] were just getting to know each other and introducing everyone to our sorority and to our philanthropy goals," Shackelford said.

-Similarly, the philanthropy round is a more in-depth look as to what the philanthropy events look like.
-While the first three rounds act as fun getting-to-know the sisters events, the preference round is more serious.
+Similarly, the philanthropy round is a more in-depth look at what the philanthropy events look like.
+While the first three rounds act as fun getting-to-know-the-sisters events, the preference round is more serious.

 While the roots of AST's traditions have remained the same since the beginning, with every new year of recruitment Shackelford emphasizes that “you can feel their [the founder’s] presence and the strength of their bonds that have carried on throughout the years.”